-RESEARCH AND TEACHING INTERESTS: medieval and early modern writing from England and Scotland, especially poetry, drama, Reformation polemic; sex and gender in medieval vernacular literatures; classical and medieval Latin; historiography; Scottish literature; poetry and translation; critical theory; British drama after 1945.
+Medieval and early modern writing from England and Scotland, especially poetry, drama, Reformation polemic; sex and gender in medieval vernacular literatures; classical and medieval Latin; historiography; Scottish literature; poetry and translation; critical theory; British drama after 1945.

 Georg Heym, Poems, translated with introduction and notes (London: Libris, 2004; Evanston: Northwestern University Press, 2006).
 Shortlisted for Oxford Weidenfeld Translation Prize, 2005.

 James Hogg, The Three Perils of Woman (Edinburgh: Edinburgh University Press, 1995), co-edited with David Groves and Douglas S. Mack; revised paperback edition, 2002.
 My introduction (pp.xi-xliii) is a 10,000-word critical and scholarly discussion of Hogg's novel.

 "Framing the Covenanters (Again): Teaching Old Mortality in Context" in Approaches to Teaching Walter Scott's Waverley Novels, ed.
 Ian Duncan and Evan Gottlieb ( New York: MLA, 2009), pp. 140-49.

 "Death and the King's Horsemen: The Resonyng of William Lamb."
 Moreana 45 (2008), 51-66.
 John Skelton and Early Modern Culture